-/

-Issue & Legislative Reference Provisions Commentary

-Reference (b) the decision is inconsistent with-

-(i) the policy or approach ordinarily

-followed by the local government for

-the type of decision; or

-(ii) a policy previously adopted by the

-local government by resolution,

-whether or not as required by the

-Act, and still in force.

-Examples of decisions to which this

-section might apply-

-• the grant of a licence, permit or approval, however named, under an

-Act or local law

-• the grant of a concession, rebate or

-waiver in relation to an amount owed

-to the local government

-• the disposal of land or a non-current

-asset

-(2) An advisor , of a local

-government, is a person-

-(a) who is an employee of the local

-government or is otherwise engaged

-to provide services to the local government; and

-(b) whose duties include giving a

-recommendation or advice.

-(3) The chief executive officer must

-ensure the minutes of the meeting

-include a statement of the reasons

-for not adopting the recommendation

-or advice.

-Repeal or Amendment A resolution of a local government Requirement for five (5) days

-of Resolutions (LG may be repealed or amended only if written notice to be provided

-Regulation Section 262) written notice of intention to propose before a Council resolution can

-the repeal or amendment is given to each councillor at least 5 days before be repealed or amended.

-the meeting at which the proposal is

-to be made.

-Appointment of (1) A local government may- Provides the head of power for

-Committees (LG (a) appoint, from its councillors, the establishment of committees

-Regulation Section 264) standing committees or special

-committees; and

-(b) appoint advisory committees.

-Advisory Committees (1) An advisory committee- Provisions pertaining to the

-(LG Regulation Section (a) must not be appointed as a Advisory Committees and their

-265) standing committee; and membership and voting rules

-, (b) may include in its members 2.2p

-persons who are not councillors.

-(2) A member of an advisory

-committee (whether or not they are a
+Issue & Provisions Commentary Legislative • · · · · · · · · · · · · · · · · · · · Reference Regulation both of the following apply to the decision- recommendation or advice Section 273) (a) the decision is about entering into a given to it in contracting or , contract the total value of which is more than policy matters. the greater of the following- , (i) \$200,000 exclusive of GST; (ii) 1% of the local government's net rate and utility charges as stated in the local government's audited financial statements included in the local government's most recently adopted annual report; (b) the decision is inconsistent with- (i) the policy or approach ordinarily followed by the local government for the type of decision; or (ii) a policy previously adopted by the local government by resolution, whether or not as required by the Act, and still in force.
+Examples of decisions to which this section might apply- • the grant of a licence, permit or approval, however named, under an Act or local law • the grant of a concession, rebate or waiver in relation to an amount owed to the local government • the disposal of land or a non-current asset (2) An advisor , of a local government, is a person- (a) who is an ampleyed of the lead (a) who is an employee of the local government or is otherwise engaged to provide services to the local government; and (b) whose duties include giving a recommendation or advice.
+(3) The chief executive officer must ensure the minutes of the meeting include a statement of the reasons for not adopting the recommendation or advice.
+Repeal or A resolution of a local government may be Requirement for five (5) days Amendment of repealed or amended only if written notice of written notice to be provided Resolutions (I LG intention to propose the repeal or amendment before a Council resolution Regulation is given to each councillor at least 5 days can be repealed or amended.
+Section 262) before the meeting at which the proposal is to be made.
+Appointment of (1) A local government may- Provides the head of power LG (a) appoint, from its councillors, standing for the establishment of Regulation committees or special committees; and committees Section 264) (b) appoint advisory committees.
+Advisory (1) An advisory committee- Provisions pertaining to the LG (a) must not be appointed as a standing Advisory Committees and Regulation - committee; and their membership and voting -3

-Department: Organisational Services Group: Corporate Governance Approved: General Meeting Date of Approval: 17 June 2015
+Department: Organisational Services Group: Corporate Governance Approved: General Meeting Date of Approval: